STAT545-UBC-hw-2018-19/hw04-fjbasedow/hw04-tidy_data_and_joins.md

     -   One row per country, a country variable and one or more variables with extra info, such as language spoken, NATO membership, national animal, or capitol city.
     -   One row per continent, a continent variable and one or more variables with extra info, such as northern versus southern hemisphere.

-I had a look at the data sets included in R, using the `data() function` and found the `WorldPhones` data set which includes the number of phones in each continent in different years.
+I had a look at the data sets included in R, using the `data() function` and found the `WorldPhones` data set, which includes the number of phones in each continent in different years.

+It may be interesting to see if the number of phones is related to the population in each continent.
+To have a look at this, I will add the `WorldPhones` information to a subset of `gapminder` that includes the mean population in each continent per year.

+Let's have a look at the `WorldPhones` data set first:

 ``` r
 kable(WorldPhones)